Madison Central High School (Mississippi): Athletics

 Both the boys' and girls' soccer teams were nationally ranked by MaxPreps after their respective 2016 seasons.

-Madison Central was one of 32 schools in the state and eight schools in District 6 to be reclassified from 5A to 6A by the MHSAA beginning in the 2009-10 school year.

-It is now a 6A school.
+Beginning in the 2023-2024 school year Madison Central was one of 24 MHSAA members to get reclassified as 7A school for athletics.

 Performing arts

 Madison Central has participated in the National Adjudicators Invitational, The Disney Honors, as well as performing in Carnegie Hall in New York City in April 2008.

 MCHS has three competitive show choirs, the Varsity mixed-gender "Reveille”, the all-female "Renown", and the Junior Varsity mixed-gender “Radiance”.
 The program also hosts an annual competition, the Deep South Classic.